ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Update message

-Replaces the content of a chat message - used by the edit and regenerate flows that change a message outside the streaming lifecycle.
+Replaces the content of one stored message, which is how the edit and regenerate flows change a message outside the streaming lifecycle.
+The whole message is overwritten by the one supplied rather than merged, so send a complete object.
+Neither the ID nor the payload is validated here, so a malformed request surfaces as an error relayed from storage rather than as a 400.
+The answer only confirms the write.

 #### Parameters